LET YOURSELF GO AND HAVE FUN!

 Grandparents and Spouses are always welcome.
 Other adult guests should be brought only occasionally.
 Please use your discretion when bringing adult guests to class, and please do not allow them to videotape for more than a few moments or to shoot more than a few photos.
 Siblings are welcome to visit once a semester.
 Please do not bring other children as guests.
 Thanks!

-I will notify you by email if class is canceled for inclement weather.
+I will notify you by text or email if class is canceled for inclement weather.
+I urge you to Opt-in for text messages.
 We do not always follow the Croton School System's closings.
 If classes are canceled due to inclement weather or teacher illness, an additional class will be scheduled at the end of the semester.
 Should a class be canceled more than once for inclement weather, it will be your responsibility to schedule a make-up, at your convenience.

 Our generous make-up policy allows a maximum of two make-ups to be scheduled at another class time.This is a courtesy, not a guarantee that you will be able to re-schedule all missed classes.